HMOs: what landlords need to know

 HMOs can be an attractive option for landlords, as they typically generate higher rental yields, at 7.0% on average vs. 5.8% for landlords without HMOs.* However, there are cons that come with the pros, such as higher running costs.
 HMOs cost an average of £21k a year more to manage than non-HMOs.*

-• and there is a shared toilet, bathroom or kitchen facilities for all tenants
+• and all tenants share a toilet, bathroom or kitchen

 Licences